Is a 78% good Rotten Tomatoes?

 Interpreting a 78% Rating

 A 78% rating on Rotten Tomatoes can be considered quite good.
 It means that 78% of the critics who reviewed the movie gave it a positive rating.
-However, it’s important to note that this score does not reflect the overall quality of the movie or guarantee personal enjoyment.
-It simply indicates the level of critical consensus.
+This suggests that the majority of critics found the film to be enjoyable or praiseworthy.
+However, it’s worth noting that a 78% rating does not guarantee universal acclaim or mean that everyone will enjoy the movie.
+Taste in films can vary greatly, and personal preferences may differ from critical consensus.

 FAQ